serverdensity/sd-agent-core-plugins/ntp/README.md

 # NTP check
-{{< img src="integrations/ntp/ntpgraph.png" alt="NTP Graph" responsive="true" popup="true">}}
 ## Overview

 The Network Time Protocol (NTP) integration is enabled by default and reports the time offset from an ntp server every 15 minutes.
-When the local agent's time is more than 15 seconds off from the Datadog service and the other hosts that you are monitoring, you may experience:
+When the local agent's time is more than 15 seconds off from the Server Density service and the other hosts that you are monitoring, you may experience:

 * Incorrect alert triggers
 * Metric delays